ReneSaenz/KubernetesNotes/Readme.md

 ## Kubernetes Cluster
 A Kubernetes cluster is composed by two type of resources
-* Master: The Master is responsible for managing the cluster.
+* Master(controller): The Master is responsible for managing the cluster.
 The master coordinates all activities in your cluster, such as scheduling applications, maintaining applications' desired state, scaling applications, and rolling out new updates.

-* Node: A node is a VM or a physical computer that serves as a worker machine in a Kubernetes cluster.
+* Worker(node): A node is a VM or a physical computer that serves as a worker machine in a Kubernetes cluster.
 Each node has a Kubelet, which is an agent for managing the node and communicating with the Kubernetes master.